vdhamer/Photo-Club-Hub/.github/README.md

 ### Level 0.
 Keywords and Languages

 `Level 0` holds standardized keywords, standarized languages and the translations of those keywords into different languages.
-Feel free to skip reading about `Level 0` when first reading this.
+Feel free to skip reading about `Level 0` on a first reading: this is just support stuff for the more important data.

 <ul><details><Summary>Level 0 example (click to expand)</Summary>